 Motorola went the complete opposite way and veered from the competition.
 It is taller, grey, sleek, rounded, elegant looking and of course, also comes with the no retention fingerprint finish.
 This larger modem may require a little more space, but I think it looks better than the standard white overplayed design.
 Not only does the bigger modem have a better look for my setup, but it also runs cooler due to the more substantial amount of space for cut-outs providing airflow.
 The larger design comes with one more added benefit, 4 Gig Ethernet ports.

-Verdict: The SB8200 may seem like the better choice because it is much smaller, but with a compact design comes a more crowded internal space, less ethernet ports and a hotter running modem.
-While it won’t melt down or anything, cooler is always better.
+Verdict: The SB8200 may seem like the better choice because it is much smaller, but with a compact design comes a more crowded internal space, fewer ethernet ports, and a hotter running modem.
+While it won’t meltdown or anything, cooler is always better.
 One would imagine a hotter modem not lasting as long.
-However it is too early to tell if this will be a factor over a long period of time.
+However, it is too early to tell if this will be a factor over a long period of time.
 The MB8600 is bigger and runs cooler because the larger space allows for more ventilation and airflow.
 It may be bigger but the color will allow it to blend in and hide.
 The smaller SB8200 is a bright white and will look like an iThing no matter where you put it.
 Many like the white design and consider this to be an advantage.
-So again this will come down to personal preference and the real design differences revolve around the heat dissipation.
+So again this will come down to personal preference and the real design differences revolve around heat dissipation.
 Even this may not matter at all.
 Just because the SB8200 runs hotter, does not mean it won’t last a lifetime.
 But we will declare the MB8600 the winner in this classification.

 MB8600 vs SB8200 Pros and Cons